nishalad95/HackTheTrust/README.md

 #### 💻 Submitting your solution:

 ###### In order for your team's solution to be judged, you must submit your demo or solution to Oracle's OCI Server.
-###### Using your team credentials allocated to you, login to OCI either using WinSCP, PUTTY or the terminal and copy across your solution into your team's directory.
+Using your team's credentials allocated to you, login to OCI either using WinSCP, PUTTY or the terminal and copy across your solution into your team's directory.

 #### Good luck! 😊